William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 B6 - Grid reference SP079889

 Standing at the junction of the Lichfield Road with Park Lane and Rocky Lane was the medieval Aston Cross.
+It's origins and purpose are unknown, but it may have served as a preaching cross.
 By the 19th century it had decayed to a mere stump and its remnants were transferred to Aston churchyard in 1854; they are now inside the church.

 However, by 1891 with the clock notoriously unreliable and the tower unstable, it was demolished and replaced by the present Aston Cross clock.
 This is set in a square cast-iron tower which is emblazoned with the Aston Board's coat-of-arms and a plaque commemorating the gift of the new clock by Lewis Richards, the chairman of Board.